Skip to Content

 Idaho

-Here, it would be best if you went to Hog Creek, near Weiser.
-It is the best thunderegg spot in the state, where enthusiasts can find beautiful amethyst thundereggs all around the region.
-Southern Idaho has many more locations where geodes and thundereggs can be found.
+It would be best to go to Hog Creek, near Weiser.
+It is the best thunderegg spot in the state, with enthusiasts able to find stunning amethyst thundereggs throughout the region.
+Geodes and thundereggs can be found in numerous locations throughout Southern Idaho.

-TIP: For a complete rockhounding guide in Idaho, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Idaho.

 California